 Regulatory acceptance is likely with Alternative 2 because it achieves RAOs and ARARs.
-Community acceptance is unknown at this time but will be determined during the EE/CA Report public comment period.
+No comments regarding the implementation of this alternative were received during the EE/CA Report public comment period.

 The costs for Alternative 2 have been evaluated in detail based on the evaluation criteria listed in Section 5.0.
 A complete break-out of costs is for Alternative 2 is provided in Attachment D, Table D-2.